Frequently Asked Questions

 METR measured: Individual developer performance on isolated, well-defined tasks with no downstream dependencies.

-Faros AI measured: End-to-end software delivery performance across interdependent teams with real business constraints.
+Faros measured: End-to-end software delivery performance across interdependent teams with real business constraints.

 METR's environment: 16 experienced developers, primarily Cursor Pro with Claude 3.5/3.7 Sonnet, controlled tasks, no organizational systems.